FRA Studio Apartment £74*Communal Area £129.99*1-3 Bedrooms £139.99*4-5 Bedrooms £179.99*6 Bedrooms £189.99*

 Emergency Response Planning:

-Developing a comprehensive emergency response plan is a key aspect of fire risk assessment.
+Developing a comprehensive emergency response plan is a key aspect of fire risk assessment london.
 This plan should outline the steps to be taken in the event of a fire, including evacuation procedures, communication strategies, and coordination with emergency services.

 -